 Claudia was desperate to undergo buttock augmentation, believing that a “bigger booty” would help in her quest to appear in music videos.
 Friends said her confidence had dipped after she was dropped from a show because her “booty” was too small.

-Three days before her death, the would-be video star had flown out to the United States with three friends to get an illegal buttock enhancement injection.
+Three days before her death, the would-be video star had flown out to the United States with three friends to get an illegal silicone buttocks injection.

 But the $1,500 procedure, carried out in the budget Philadelphia hotel, ended in disaster when Claudia suffered agonizing chest pains and died.